 May we support and accompany one another as we seek to deepen our journey with Jesus.
 May we be willing to serve, to give of our time, talent and treasure to build up the Kingdom here on earth.
-May we be willing to gather and join a small group, so that we can feel the support and encouragement so to realize that we do not have to walk alone.
-May we be open to pray to the one who created us, read the Bible to enter into those who have experienced turning away from and encountering God, and read the lives of the saints, those who are now where we seek to one day be!
+May we be willing to gather and join a small group, so that we can feel the support and encouragement so as to realize that we do not have to walk alone.
+May we be open to pray to the one who created us, read the Bible to enter into the lives of those who have experienced an openness to encountering God, and read the lives of the saints, those who are now where we seek to one day be!
 May we participate in the sacraments and life of the Church, and above all, share our stories of faith with those in our realm of influence and invite others to join us on our journey.

 We are one Body in Christ.
-All of us want to be happy, fulfilled, to belong and to be a part of something greater than ourselves.
-This is who God created us to be.
+All of us want to be happy, fulfilled, find meaning in our lives, to belong and to be a part of something greater than ourselves.
+This is who God has created us to be.
 St Augustine realized this when he wrote: “You have made us for yourself, O God, and we are restless until we rest in you.”
-It is never too late to come to realize that God loves us more than we can ever mess up.
-God loves us more than we can ever imagine.
-God is our hope, he is our goal, he is the answer to our deepest desire.
+It is never too late to come to realize that God loves us more than we can ever mess up and that God loves us more than we can ever imagine.
+God is our hope, our goal, and the answer to our deepest desire.